 Psychological, emotional and health issues

 Apart from financial downsides, there are also psychological, emotional and health-related disadvantages of studying abroad.
 International students might not be aware of that but, for example in the UK, 35% of international students reported mental health issues in comparison to 24% of British students.
 In the USA, 45% of Chinese students reported symptoms of depressions.
 There many possible explanations for this serious problem.
-I will name three frequent reasons: academic problems due to the inadequate academic preparation (e.g. students struggle with real academic reading and writing, which is different from IELTS/TOEFL writing and reading), financial pressures, unforeseeable events (e.g. death in the family) and lack of adequate help on the campus.
+I will name four frequent reasons: academic problems due to the inadequate academic preparation (e.g. students struggle with real academic reading and writing, which is different from IELTS/TOEFL writing and reading), financial pressures, unforeseeable events (e.g. death in the family) and lack of adequate help on the campus.
 Different things can trigger anxiety and depression but problems and challenges related to academic workload are on the top of my list together with financial issues.
-It is one of the reasons why I will publish more blog posts on students’ preparation for university abroad.
+That is not necessarily bad news.
 Students cannot predict the future and unforeseeable events but can prepare well for academic challenges awaiting them abroad.

 The students who don’t believe me, should visit e.g. postgraduateforum.com and read numerous horror stories of students who failed.
-I am aware that I am referring students to a piece of anecdotal evidence which should be taken with a pinch of salt.
-However, I were to study abroad, I would still read these cautionary tales.
+I am aware that I am referring students to a piece of anecdotal evidence that should be taken with a pinch of salt.
+However, If I were to study abroad again, I would still read these cautionary tales.

 Adisa, T. A., Baderin, M., Gbadamosi, G., & Mordi, C. (2019).
 Understanding the Trajectory of the Academic Progress of International Students in the UK.
 Education+ Training.